grassrootseconomics/org-website/content/Blog/unsafari.md

 *An unSafari with OneProject.org with Muugano Elders Community Group*

 **Visit real communities using blockchain on a daily basis in urban and rural Kilifi - including mesh networks, community inclusion currencies and economic commons.**

+Come see how Community Inclusion Currencies (CICs) work in urban settings where indigenous practices are being revived using blockchain interoperability, transparency and accountability.
+Each day will include both training on CICs as well as community visits for traditional work parties.

-**unSafari Schedule:**
+**unSafari Schedule 2023:**

-1. Thursday September 22nd: **Rural Blockchain Market day** 10am - 4pm Meet at Grassroots Economics (Safaru-Network) headquarters for an introduction then we’re off by 12 noon to visit Majajani village.
-A community using blockchain in rural Kilifi.
-2. Friday September 23rd: **Urban Blockchain Market day** 10am - 2pm Meet at Grassroots Economics (Safaru-Network) headquarters for an introduction then come attend a market day of Muugano Community Elders Group using blockchain in urban Kilifi.
-Check out a blockchain based [mesh network](https://youtu.be/dh4VWIopflI)
-3. Saturday September 24th: **Blockchain discussion and Movie night** 6pm-10pm Meet at Grassroots Economics (Safaru-Network) headquarters for some dinner and discussion as well as a showing of an important movie about Community Currencies.
-4. Sunday September 25th: **LGBTQI+ Economy of Support** 10am - 4pm community Gathering at the Food Movement in Kilifi involving learning and earning activities; Market Day, CIC training in Swahili and Dev Discussion.
-5. Monday September 26th: **Training Day/Panel Discussion**
-9am - 11am at Grassroots Economics HQ for a CIC training in English and discussion around commitment in an economic commons.
-12 - 2pm lunch at the Food Movement
-6. Tuesday 27th: **Kilifi Creek Dhow (Boat) Ride**
-4pm - 7pm Final get together and fun day.
-Meet at Nautilus at 3pm
+September 16th - 22nd: Nairobi urban CICs

+September 19th - 27th: Kilifi peri-urban and rural CICs

 **Requirements **

-1. Please RSVP and mention your interest for each day, so we can plan for local transport and boxed lunches. unsafari@grassecon.org
+1. Please RSVP and mention your interest for each day, so we can plan for local transport and boxed lunches. unsafari@grassecon.org also WhatsApp us +254757628885
 2. Transport to our Grassroot Economics headquarters (HQ) - near Supreme Petrol Station, south of Kilifi bridge.
-Call us for directions +254757628885
+Call or whatsapp us for directions +254757628885
 2. Please get a Safaricom sim card - this will be used to access blockchain based vouchers.
-4. While these events will be free of charge we recommend donations via crypto to [support the cause](https://giveth.io/project/grassroots-economics-community-currency) (Note that lunches at Food Movement are not free!)
+4. While these events will be free of charge we recommend bringing flour from local stores or donations via crypto to [support the cause](https://www.grassrootseconomics.org/pages/get-involved)